• Skip to primary navigation

 Vanguard Endeavor ED 8x42mm Binoculars

 One of the best options with long eye relief for glasses wearers.
-A good view of the entire range, making them our pick for
+A good view of the entire range of vision, spectacles or not.

-Best binoculars for glasses wearers if money is no object
+Best for glasses if money is no object

 CELESTRON NATURE DX 8X42 BINOCULARS

 These binoculars boast an impressive range of features within a competitive lower price range.
-Perfect for beginning birding and so the
+Perfect for beginning birding when you want to get maximum enjoyment starting out with your new hobby.

 Nikon Monarch 7 8×42 Binoculars

-Combining excellent image clarity with a wide field of view ideally suited to birding, these are our choice for
+Combining excellent image clarity with a wide field of view ideally suited to birding, these are our choice within the popular and versatile 8×42 size category.

 Carl Zeiss Conquest HD 10×42 Binoculars

-Top of the range optical components ensure that the light transmission through the binoculars is excellent, making them the
+Top of the range optical components ensure that the light transmission through the body is excellent.
+This makes them a spectacle wearers’ top pick for larger binoculars.

 How can I choose the best bird watching binoculars for glasses wearers?